What is the Solemnity of Christ the King?

 4. John 18:36 says, “My kingdom is not of this world: if my kingdom were of this world, my servants would fight, that I should not be delivered to the Jews: but my kingdom is not from hence.”

-Christ is King, and His Kingdom is not of this world – it is an eternal Kingdom!
-When Pope Pius XI wrote the encyclical letter to establish the Solemnity Day, he spoke about many ways to let Christ reign within us.
-As Quas Primas (34) says, “It is, therefore, necessary that Christ must reign in man’s intelligence, which, with perfect obedience, must firmly and constantly assent to the revealed truths and to the doctrine of Christ; he must reign in the will, which must obey the divine laws and precepts; he must reign in the heart, which, postponing the natural effects, must love God above all things, and be united to Him alone; he must reign in the body and in its members, which as instruments, or in the phrase of the apostle St. Paul, as weapons of righteousness to God.”
+Christ is King, and His Kingdom is not of this world, it is an eternal Kingdom!
+When Pope Pius XI wrote the encyclical letter to establish the day of the solemnity, he spoke about many ways to let Christ reign within us.
+As Quas Primas (34) states, “It is necessary that Christ reign in the mind of man, which, with perfect submission, must firmly and constantly assent to revealed truths and to the doctrine of Christ; it is necessary that He reign in the will, which must obey the divine laws and precepts; it is necessary that He reign in the heart, which, setting aside natural affections, must love God above all things and be united to Him alone; it is necessary that He reign in the body and its members, which, as instruments, or in the words of the Apostle St. Paul, as weapons of justice for God.”

 Here is the Collect of the Day that the church prays at Mass on this feast of Christ the King:

-Almighty and eternal God, whose will it is to restore all things in your beloved Son, the King of the universe, grant, we pray, that all creation, freed from bondage, may render service to your majesty and ceaselessly proclaim your praise.
-Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, God, for ever and ever.
+Almighty and eternal God, whose will is to restore all things in your beloved Son, the King of the universe, grant, we pray, that the whole of creation, freed from slavery, may render service to your majesty and ceaselessly proclaim your praise.
+Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, God, forever and ever.
 Amen.

 You can use the Catholic Mass Times app to find the nearest Catholic church with Mass, Confession, and Adoration schedules.
 It will surely help you!
 Download it now.